jenkins-docs/building-a-multibranch-pipeline-project/README.md

 either the "Deliver for development" or "Deploy for production" stages of your Pipeline (depending on the branch that Jenkins builds from).

-# Getting Started with Create React App (from npx create-react-app in the [tutorial(https://create-react-app.dev/docs/getting-started/))
+# Getting Started with Create React App ([npx create-react-app tutorial](https://create-react-app.dev/docs/getting-started/))

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).